cat-home-experts/technology-radar/README.md

 ## Running locally

-To run the radar locally you will have to run the following commands:
+To run the radar redirect locally you will have to run the following commands:

 ```bash
 make build
 make run
 ```

-Then when you open your browser at `http://localhost:8080` and paste in the json file you wish to test out.
-The files should be located at http://localhost:8080/files/version/version.json or http://localhost:8080/files/latest.json.
+Then when you open your browser at `http://localhost:8080`you will be redirected to the latest version described in the make file.

+## Deploying

+We use GHA to deploy new revisions of the redirect, it uses workload identity federation and a service account to run deploy the application.